 Aprea Therapeutics AB, or Aprea AB, was originally incorporated in 2002 and commenced principal operations in 2006.
 In connection with this initial public offering, we incorporated Aprea Therapeutics, Inc. in May 2019.
-Immediately prior to the completion of this offering, all of the issued and outstanding stock of Aprea AB will be exchanged for shares of common and preferred stock of Aprea Therapeutics, Inc., which will then be converted into an aggregate of 7,828,687 shares of our common stock.
-As a result of such transactions, Aprea AB will become a wholly-owned subsidiary of Aprea Therapeutics, Inc. For more information, please see the section titled "Corporate Reorganization".
+We will complete the Holdco Reorganization prior to the completion of this offering, as a result of which all of the issued and outstanding stock of Aprea AB will be exchanged for common stock, preferred stock or options, as applicable, of Aprea Therapeutics, Inc. As a result of such transactions, Aprea AB will become a wholly-owned subsidiary of Aprea Therapeutics, Inc. For more information, please see the section titled "Corporate Reorganization".

 We have devoted substantially all of our resources to developing our product candidates, including APR-246, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 To date, we have financed our operations through private placements of preferred stock.
-Through December 31, 2018, we had received net proceeds of \$131.3 million from our sales of preferred and common stock.
+Through June 30, 2019, we had received net proceeds of \$136.9 million from our sales of preferred and common stock.

 Since our inception, we have incurred significant losses on an aggregate basis.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net losses were \$15.2 million and \$15.5 million for the years ended December 31, 2017 and 2018, respectively.
-As of December 31, 2018, we had an accumulated deficit of \$62.5 million.
+Our net losses were \$8.7 million for the six months ended June 30, 2019 and \$15.2 million and \$15.5 million for the years ended December 31, 2017 and 2018, respectively.
+As of June 30, 2019, we had an accumulated deficit of \$71.2 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities, patent investment, and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.